-How to fight Mac Auto Fixer virus?
+How to completely remove Mac Auto Fixer virus

 What you need to know about Mac Auto Fixer virus

 First of all, Mac Auto Fixer, although malware, isn’t a virus as such.
 It doesn’t copy itself from computer to computer without help from the user.
 Instead, it downloads and installs itself by being bundled with another app that you’ve chosen to install.
-Most commonly, a pop-up window appears during a web browsing session telling the user that their Flash Player is out of date and offers a button to press to update it.
+Most commonly, a pop-up window appears during a web browsing session telling the user that their Flash Player is out of date and offers a button to click to update it.
 When the user clicks that button, it downloads Mac Auto Fixer.

 How to fight Mac Auto Fixer virus